agrass15268/AuxiliaryRestraintsTransformato/README.md

 This branch contains the underlying data for statistical analysis and plots.
 Due to size constraints, no trajectories are stored here (or anywhere, unless the CBC doesnt clean them out).

+These files were generally created using the tools in agrass15268/transformato-helpertools.

 ### General simulation parameters:

 - Hydrogen Mass Repartitioning (either via CHARMMGUI or parmed) was used for all simulations